EliaContini/todo-api-heroku/README.md

     $ npm start

-The server will listen to at http://localhost:3000
+The server listens to connections at http://localhost:3000

 ## Run the tests